Shabinder/Attendance-Automation-System/README.md

 # ATTENDANCE-AUTOMATION-SYSTEM

-It is a **Chrome Extension** which help in taking attendance of all presentees in a Meeting Session of *Google Meet or Zoom*.
+It is a **Browser (Tested on Chrome & Firefox) Extension** which help in taking attendance of all presentees in a Meeting Session of *Google Meet or Zoom*.

 ## Installation